flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

    deployment.apps "pythonapp" created
    ```

-   The pythonapp and nodeapp pods on restart will now have 3 containers each, indicating OSM's proxy sidecar has been successfully injected
+   The pythonapp and nodeapp pods on restart will now have 3 containers each, indicating osm-edge's proxy sidecar has been successfully injected

    ```console
    $ kubectl get pods -n dapr-test